 Vaccines work by stimulating our immune system to produce antibodies (substances produced by the body to fight disease) without actually infecting us with the disease.
-They trigger the immune system to produce its own antibodies, as though the body has been infected with a disease.
-This is called "active immunity".
-If the vaccinated person then comes into contact with the disease itself, their immune system will recognise it and immediately produce the antibodies they need to fight it.
+If the vaccinated person then comes into contact with the disease itself, their immune system will recognise it and fight it.

 - Children in early years settings